|Rock Ford Crossing Sunday School 1904|

 Charles Leffel (our ancestor) is the 2nd on the far right side and his wife, Caldona, is 3rd from the right.
 Grandma Baldwin (Mabel Leffel) is the cute little girl in the 2nd row, right in the middle, standing to the left of the girl in the white dress and just behind all the boys sitting in the front row.
 She has a pouty little face, pigtails with bows and a dress made out of the same material as her mother, Caldona.

 Great-grandpa Charles Leffel would often preach at the little church.

 Rush Springs is one of the oldest communities in Grady County, Oklahoma.
 In 1901, Our Leffel family moved from Texas to the Rush Springs area.
 They probably lived in-between Rush Springs and Rocky Ford, since they attended church in Rocky Ford.

-"You [Mabel Leffel] were in the front standing row, next to you were Emily Maggard, Lucy Wilhoit on your left down in front sitting on the ground was, Kirby, Wade & Henry Stevenson, and three other boys that I could not identify.
+"You [writing to Mabel Leffel Baldwin] were in the front standing row, next to you were Emily Maggard, Lucy Wilhoit on your left down in front sitting on the ground was, Kirby, Wade & Henry Stevenson, and three other boys that I could not identify.
 Behind Lucy, was Aunt Alice next to her was Cabeen Stevenson.
 Lucle Lane [Layne] was in the back row.
 Aunt Ann holding Chester in her arms was standing in the left foreground.
 Pearl Davis (McDonald) standing next to her.
 Uncle Bob standing just behind holding Charlie's hand.
 Grandpa was the only man there bareheaded."